DeepLenin/fashion-mnist_png/README.md

 I was about to fork one of repos or gists ([1], [2], [3]) which convert original MNIST into png images.
 But some of them don't have licenses, some have too restricted as for me.
-That's why I've written this script and included MIT license.
+That's why I've written this script under MIT license.

 ## Usage